-Mark is Co-Chair of Arent Fox’s Municipal Finance Industry Group.
 Mark’s practice is focused on distressed municipal bonds, including structuring creditor-friendly financings, complex workouts both in and out of courts, and bankruptcy.
 His work also included representing creditors of distressed corporate borrowers.

 Mark’s municipal bond work involved bond-financed projects in a broad cross-section of distressed industry sectors, including student housing, economic development, education, healthcare, and municipal infrastructure.
 Mark has substantive expertise in laws and regulations applicable to these sectors, including state law governing municipal debt issuances, commercial law, secured creditor remedies, intellectual property law, healthcare and pension matters, and constitutional issues implicated in municipal bankruptcies.